 A life of abundance includes feeling fulfilled, empowered, and purposeful.
-Feeling out of sync in your life can come from BLOCKS in your beliefs and from your subconscious and then they show up in your personality traits and in your habits—putting a BIGGER GAP between you and the ABUNDANCE you desire—reducing your energetic potency to attract more of what you want in your life.
+Feeling out of sync in your life comes from your beliefs and from your subconscious (creating BLOCKS) and then they show up in your personality traits and in your habits—putting a BIGGER GAP between you and the ABUNDANCE you desire—reducing your energetic potency to attract more of what you want in your life.

 If you feel like life is like a hamster wheel…and you can’t seem to break the cycle of mediocrity in your life, it may be that you haven’t thought what you’re putting out there.
 Sometimes the “nice” you do is really more of an obstacle you’re creating.

 You’ll find that you fit into several of these categories, but do your best to choose which one represents you most right now in your life and explore how it’s serving you or NOT serving you: